elementor/elementor-developers-docs/src/dynamic-tags/index.md

 ## Code Examples

 Learn by examples.
-See how easy it is to to create new dynamic tags:
+See how easy it is to create new dynamic tags:

 * [Simple Example](./simple-example)
 * [Complex Example](./complex-example)